-- To provide a basis for quantifying the emission reduction benefits of projects and programs seeking Congestion Management/Air Quality (CMAQ) funding. - To participate with other agencies in the development of State Implementation Plans (SIPs) and mobile source emissions budgets for the appropriate transportation-related pollutants. - To determine (in consultation with the State DOTs, FHWA, FTA, EPA, and the state and local air quality agencies) the appropriate manner in which to address climate change considerations as part of the transportation planning process, which may include provision of assistance to KYTC, INDOT and TARC in the identification of vulnerable assets.
+- To provide a basis for quantifying the emission reduction benefits of projects and programs seeking Congestion Management/Air Quality (CMAQ) funding. - To participate with other agencies in the development of State Implementation Plans (SIPs) and mobile source emissions budgets for the appropriate transportation-related pollutants.

-- Dissemination of information to planning partners and to the public (ongoing) - Documentation of KIPDA's activities relating to the process (ongoing) - Review and prioritization of applications for CMAQ projects to be funded by KYTC, and selection and prioritization of projects for INDOT sub-allocated funding (dependent on availability of KYTC funding, and as needs and funding change in Indiana)
+- Dissemination of information to planning partners and to the public (ongoing) - Documentation of KIPDA's activities relating to the process (ongoing) - Review and prioritization of applications for CMAQ projects to be funded by KYTC, and selection and prioritization of projects for INDOT sub-allocated funding (dependent on availability of KYTC funding, and as needs and funding change in Indiana) - Model runs of the EPA Motor Vehicle Emission Simulator (MOVES) Model to develop emissions estimates for the air quality conformity process